 - 1 tablespoon oil avocado or canola oil

 - ¼ cup green onions sliced

 - 20 egg roll wrappers

-Over medium-high heat, heat oil in large skillet.
-Add in broccoli, carrots and edamame, stirring until crisp-tender--about 5 minutes.
+- Over medium-high heat, heat oil in a large skillet.
+Add in broccoli slaw, green onions, and edamame, stirring until crisp-tender--about 5 minutes.

-Add in garlic, ginger, soy sauce and vinegar and saute for another 2-3 minutes.
+- Add in garlic, ginger, soy sauce, and vinegar and saute for another 2-3 minutes.
 Take the vegetable mixture off the heat.

 - Brush the outer edges of the egg roll wrapper with water.
-Fill each egg roll with 1/4 cup loosely packed vegetable filling.
+Fill each egg roll with ¼ cup loosely packed vegetable filling.
 Roll up the rolls like an envelope.

 - Place the egg rolls onto a prepared pan and spray with cooking spray.

 - Bake for 18-20 minutes or until crispy and browned, flipping egg rolls at the 10 minute mark.
 Serve with the dipping sauce.